 AB supports confidentiality before the actual vote has been cast.
-Employees are prohibited from revealing how we intend to vote except to (i) members of the Committee; (ii) Portfolio Managers who hold the security in their managed accounts; (iii) the Research Analyst(s) who cover(s) the security; (iv) clients, upon request, for the securities held in their portfolios; and (v) clients who do not hold the security or for whom AB does not have proxy voting authority, but who provide AB with a signed Non-Disclosure Agreement; or (vi) declare our stance on an ESG related shareholder proposal that is deemed material for the issuer's business for generating long-term value in our clients' best interests.
+Employees are prohibited from revealing how we intend to vote except to (i) members of the Committee; (ii) Portfolio Managers who hold the security in their managed accounts; (iii) the Research Analyst(s) who cover(s) the security; (iv) clients, upon request, for the securities held in their portfolios; and (v) clients who do not hold the security or for whom AB does not have proxy voting authority, but who provide AB with a signed Non-Disclosure Agreement; or (vi) declare our stance on a shareholder proposal that is deemed material for the issuer's business for generating long-term value in our clients' best interests.
+More details can be found in AB's Proxy Voting and Governance Policy.